Co-dfns/Co-dfns/LIMITATIONS.md

 difficult to implement with little benefit/gain and thus are not likely to be implemented in the near future.

+* Arrays of rank > 4 are not supported
 * Sparse arrays are not supported yet
 * Nested arrays are not yet supported
 * Character types are not supported